 VoC feedbacks can be used for quality improvement and other strategic purposes.
 Management and quality personnel can use the feedbacks to conduct more in-depth analysis to discover recent trends, unearth issues, and find solutions.
 Keeping long-term improvements in mind, the data can be used for personnel development and process changes in the foreseeable future.

 3. Recognizing Success

 Customer feedback can also help you recognize the success of your call center agents.
 When an agent receives a high score in the survey, your management can acknowledge it with a congratulatory mail or an award.
 It will not only boost the agent’s performance but also will improve others to do better.

-A well-designed VoC survey program via a call center can help your business retain customers.
+A well-designed VoC survey program via a BPO Company can help your business retain customers.
 If you act upon the insights you gather from the feedback, you will not only be able to improve your call center processes but will also be able to keep your customers loyal to your brand.

 Looking for customer care outsourcing provider?
 Visit Fusion BPO Services